lowlydba/documentation/content/en/security_platform/cspm/getting_started/azure.md

 ### Explore Azure detection rules

-CSPM comes with a set of out-of-the-box detection rules which aim to catch attack attempts and vulnerability triggers that impact your production systems.
+CSPM comes with a set of [out-of-the-box detection rules][2] that evaluate the configuration of your Azure resources and identifies potential misconfigurations so you can immediately take steps to remediate.

-Detection Rules list in product, and tick Azure to see all rules applying to AWS.
-Full list of OOTB rules (link)

-[out-of-the-box detection rules][3].
+Datadog continuously develops new default rules, which are automatically imported into your account, your Application Security Management library, and the Agent, depending on your configuration.

 Navigate to **Security** > **Detection Rules** and click **Detection Rules**.